voxpupuli/puppet-nfs/README.md

 If you want to have specific package versions installed you may manage the needed packages outside of this module (use manage_packages => false).
 It is only tested to use 'present', 'installed', 'absent', 'purged', 'held' and 'latest' as argument for the parameters server_package_ensure and client_package_ensure.

-## Development

-Derdanne modules are open projects.
-So if you want to make this module even better, you can contribute to this module on [Github](https://github.com/voxpupuli/puppet-nfs).

-Before pushing PRs to Github i would recommend you to test your work locally.
-So you can ensure all test builds on Travis CI were passing.
-I have prepared an easy way to test your code locally with the help of Docker.

-For running the complete static code analysis, it is sufficient to run a `make test-all`.

-### Default settings

-I have set some defaults which you can change by setting the following environment variables.

-#### PUPPET_VERSION

-Changes the puppet version which will be used for the tests.
-Defaults to `6.0`.

-#### STRICT_VARIABLES

-Sets strict variables on or off.
-Defaults to `yes`.

-#### RVM

-Sets the ruby version which will be used for the tests.
-Defaults to `2.4.1`.

-#### BEAKER_set

-Sets the beaker docker target host.
-Defaults to `ubuntu-20.04`.

-#### PUPPET_collection

-Sets the puppet version for acceptance tests.
-Defaults to `puppet6`.

-### Running tests

-You can run the following commands to setup and run the testsuite on your local machine.

-#### `make build`

-Build a docker image with a Ruby version which is not available on Docker hub.
-Check out `https://hub.docker.com/r/derdanne/rvm/` to see if i have already prepared a rvm build for the ruby version you want to test.
-Take a look at the Dockerfile located in `spec/local-testing` if you want to customize your builds.

-#### `make pull`

-Pull a prebuild rvm docker image with the Ruby version defined in the variable `RVM`.

-#### `make install-gems`

-Install all needed gems locally to `vendor/bundle`.

-#### `make test-metadata-lint`

-Run linting of metadata.

-#### `make test-lint`

-Run puppet lint tests.

-#### `make test-syntax`

-Run syntax tests.

-#### `make test-rspec`

-Run rspec puppet tests.

-#### `make test-rubocop`

-Run rubocop tests.

-#### `make test-all`

-Run the whole testsuite.

-#### `make test-beaker`

-Run puppetlabs beaker rspec tests.

 ## Disclaimer